 The close of business on March 14, 2018 has been fixed as the record date for the determination of holders of record of the Company's common stock, \$0.01 par value per share, entitled to notice of and to vote at the Annual Meeting.
 Each stockholder of record as of the close of business on the record date is entitled to one vote on each matter to be voted on at the Annual Meeting for each share of common stock held by that stockholder on the record date.
 On the record date, 14,162,702 shares of common stock were outstanding and eligible to be voted at the Annual Meeting.
 A majority of the issued and outstanding shares of common stock entitled to vote, represented either in person or by Proxy, constitutes a quorum at any meeting of the stockholders.
-If sufficient votes for approval of the matters to be considered at the Annual Meeting have not been received prior to the meeting date, we intend to postpone or adjourn the Annual Meeting in order to solicit additional votes.
+If sufficient votes for approval of the matters to be considered at the Annual Meeting in order to solicit additional votes.
 The form of proxy we are soliciting requests authority for the proxies, in their discretion, to vote the stockholders' shares with respect to a postponement or adjournment of the Annual Meeting.
 At any postponed or adjourned meeting, we will vote any Proxies received in the same manner described in this Proxy Statement with respect to the original meeting.